-The NDA submission is based on results of METEOR, a phase 3 pivotal trial comparing cabozantinib to everolimus in patients with advanced RCC who experienced disease progression following treatment with a VEGF receptor tyrosine kinase inhibitor.
-In July 2015, Exelixis announced top-line results from METEOR demonstrating that the trial had met its primary endpoint of improving progression-free survival; compared with everolimus, cabozantinib was associated with a 42% reduction in the rate of disease progression or death.
+The MAA is based on the results of METEOR, a phase 3 pivotal trial comparing cabozantinib to everolimus in patients with advanced RCC who experienced disease progression following treatment with a VEGF receptor tyrosine kinase inhibitor.
+In July 2015, Exelixis announced top-line results from METEOR demonstrating that the trial had met its primary endpoint of improving progression-free survival; compared with everolimus, a standard of care for second line RCC therapy, cabozantinib was associated with a 42% reduction in the rate of disease progression or death.
 These data were later presented at the European Cancer Congress in September 2015 and concurrently published in The New England Journal of Medicine.